H-HOPE/Use-Case-Studies/README.md

 | ![image10.png](images/Verona_2021_entrance.png) | ![image11.png](images/Verona_2022_entrance.png) |
 |----------------------------------|----------------------------------|

-Figure 5: Water velocity in the proposed harvester installation location in the outflow of the Verona sewage treatment plant for the year 2021 left and 2022 right.
+Figure 5: Water velocity in the proposed harvester installation location at the entrance of the Labyrinth of the Verona sewage treatment plant for the year 2021 left and 2022 right.

 **Key observations**: